 Even people who question the terminology of graduation ceremonies recognize the importance of supporting addiction patients.
 Ceremonies allow people to speak about their personal struggles and offer tips to others about staying sober.
 One drug court graduate gave a speech during her ceremony to encourage others; she said it was important to refuse society’s labels about addicts.
 She added that graduates should find a positive way to define themselves.4 Supportive language and talk about the need to stay positive are important elements of graduation ceremonies.

-Recovery may be a lifelong process, but there are still important milestones along the way.
-At The Oaks at La Paloma Treatment Center, the completion of residential treatment is a huge achievement, and we believe it’s important to mark that accomplishment in a special and memorable way.
+Recovery is a lifelong process, but it’s still important to celebrate milestones along the way.
+At The Oaks at La Paloma Treatment Center, we consider the completion of residential treatment a huge achievement.
+We offer a celebration as a way to mark the accomplishment in a special and memorable way.

-This year, the ceremony has taken on a more sacred, reverent feel.
-Poems are read, music plays in the background, and a team leader or group leader announces that week’s graduates.
-The therapist for each of the graduates comes up and says a few words about the journey of their patient and the wishes they have for that person.
+Our graduation ceremonies, known as Crossroads, take place every Thursday from 11 am to noon.
+Recent ceremonies have had a more sacred, reverent feel.
+Patients read poems, music plays in the background and a team leader or group leader announces the graduates.
+The therapist for each graduate comes up and says a few words about his or her patient.

 In the most symbolic part of the ceremony, the patient receives a rough stone.
 The rock symbolizes what she leaves behind at this crossroads in her life.
 Sometimes family members or friends attend the ceremony, and local The Oaks at La Paloma alumni stop by to offer encouragement.

 If you or someone you love struggles with addiction, please call The Oaks at La Paloma to find out more about treatment.
 Our admissions coordinators are available 24 hours a day, seven days a week to offer advice, answer questions and to get you on the road toward celebration.